nexbit/aurelia-authentication-docs/configuration.md

 ## With aurelia-fetch-client

-Aurelia-authentication can be used with the aurelia-fetch-client singleton.
-After configuration the used client is linked under baseConfig.client.
+Aurelia-authentication can be used with the aurelia-fetch-client.
+After configuration the wrapping aurelia-api client available under baseConfig.client and the httpClient under baseConfig.client.client.

 ```js
 import authConfig from './authConfig';